3dgeo-heidelberg/etrainee/course/module4/07_flood_plain_forest/07_flood_plain_forest.md

 ## Chlorophyll meter vs. laboratory chlorophyll content

-Firstly, let’s explore a relation between both methods of chlorophyll content determination and seasonal changes of chlorophyll content.
+To begin, consider the relationship between both methods of determining chlorophyll content and seasonal changes in chlorophyll content.
-By building simple [regressions](https://en.wikipedia.org/wiki/Simple_linear_regression), table editor: `XY point graph / add trendline` or R: lm(SPAD_Cab ~ Total_chloro_ug_cm²) for each month (April 2019, May 2020, July 2019, July 2020, September 2019, October 2019, October 2020) and each year (all measurements from  2019 and all measurements from  2020) we can see how both values are correlated and how the chlorophyll content and the correlation values change during the 2019 and 2020 seasons (*Figure 3*).
+By building [simple regressions](https://en.wikipedia.org/wiki/Simple_linear_regression) (table editor: `XY point graph / add trendline` or R: `lm(SPAD_Cab ~ Total_chloro_ug_cm²)`) for each month
+(April 2019, May 2020, July 2019, July 2020, September 2019, October 2019, October 2020) and year (2019, 2020), we can see how the two values are correlated and how the chlorophyll content and the correlation values change over the seasons (*Figure 3*).
-At the very beginning of the season the variability in data is so small, that the correlation doesn’t work (April 2019, R² = 0.04).
+At the start of the season, data variability is so low that the correlation fails (April 2019, R² = 0.04).
-In May the correlation become stronger, which is consistent with some studies that have looked for the most appropriate term to distinguish among different deciduous tree species and found out that the end of May is ideal as the phenology of one species is synchronized well but inter-species differences are still visible ([Lisein et al., 2015; Grybas and Congalton, 2021](#references)).
+In May, the correlation becomes stronger, which is consistent with some studies that have looked for the most appropriate term to distinguish between different deciduous tree species.
+[Lisein et al., 2015; Grybas and Congalton, 2021](#references) discovered that the end of May is ideal as on species' phenology is well synchronized but inter-species differences are still visible.
-Our result (R² = 0.8) is influenced by two outliers but when they are removed, the correlation is still very good with R² = 0.73, not shown in *Figure 3*).
+Our result (R² = 0.8) is influenced by two outliers, but when they are removed, the correlation remains very strong R² = 0.73 (not shown in *Figure 3*).
-In July the correlations are again weaker (July 2019 – R² = 0.50, July 2020 – R² = 0.70) as all the species are at their phenology peak.
+The correlations are weaker in July (July 2019 – R² = 0.50, July 2020 – R² = 0.70) as all the species are at their phenology peak.
-Similar trend can be seen also in September 2019 (R² = 0.72, not shown in *Figure 3*).
+A similar trend can be observed in September 2019 (R² = 0.72, not shown in *Figure 3*).
-When the leaves start to change their colors in the autumn, the variability in chlorophyll content in different species and leaves is bigger again and correlations work better (October 2019 – R² = 0.82, October 2020 – R² = 0.87), this is other term which is often used for distinguishing deciduous trees.
-Incorporating all the months give the best results (R² for 2019 = 0.86 and for 2020 = 0.87) but the trend is no more linear.
+When the leaves begin to change color in the autumn, the variability in chlorophyll content in different species and leaves increases, and correlations improve (October 2019 – R² = 0.82, October 2020 – R² = 0.87).
+Autumn is another term that is frequently used to distinguish deciduous trees.
+The best results are obtained by incorporating all of the months (R² for 2019 = 0.86 and for 2020 = 0.87), but the trend is no longer linear.

 <p align="center">